 Any effect of volatility on the option's total premium is on the time value portion.

 The time value portion of an option's premium, which the long straddle option holder has "purchased" when paying for the options, generally decreases, or decays, with the passage of time.
 This decrease accelerates as the option contract approaches expiration.
 A market observer will notice that time decay for puts occurs at a slightly slower rate than with calls.

 At any given time before expiration, assuming the options still have time value left, an investor could close both options or close out one "leg" of the overall position.
 One could potentially close out the call side or the put side and then simply maintain just a long call or long put position - this changes the profile of the straddle into just that of a long call or long put.
 For example if the underlying has increased in value significantly and the investor has now turned bearish on the underlying, selling the call and continuing to hold the put would be one choice to consider.
 They could "take profits" on the call portion of the straddle and after selling to close the call, would merely have a long put position.

 Alternatives at expiration?

 By expiration investors holding a straddle may elect to sell the options back to the marketplace - possibly the call or put that hopefully has intrinsic value, before the end of trading on the option's last trading day.
 An investor could also elect to exercise the call or the put (assuming the stock's price is not equal to the strike price) and subsequently maintain a long stock position (a call exercise) or a short stock position (a put exercise).
 This would assume that the investor was not already long or short the underlying.
-These choices should be discussed with your financial advisor.
+The straddle option strategy choice should be discussed with your financial advisor.

 © 2018 The Options Industry Council.
 All Rights Reserved.
 Visit us online at www.optionseducation.org